kvnkuo/devdataprod-032_courseproject/README.md

 # devdataprod-032_courseproject

 The app dicectory is for application source.

 The presentation directory is for slidify presentation.

+Kevin Kuo